-This AIF contains forward-looking statements and information within the meaning of applicable securities legislation.
+Certain statements contained in the "General Development of the Business" and "Business of BPO Properties" sections of this AIF constitute forward-looking statements and information within the meaning of applicable securities legislation.
 These forward-looking statements reflect management's current beliefs and are based on assumptions and information currently available to the management of BPO Properties Ltd. ("BPO Properties").
 In some cases, forward-looking statements can be identified by terminology such as "may", "will", "expect", "plan", "anticipate", "believe", "intend", "estimate", "predict", "forecast", "outlook", "potential", "continue", "should", "likely", or the negative of these terms or other comparable terminology.
 Although management believes that the anticipated future results, performance or achievements expressed or implied by the forward-looking statements and information are based upon reasonable assumptions and expectations, the reader should not place undue reliance on forward-looking statements and information because they involve assumptions, known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of BPO Properties to differ materially from anticipated future results, performance or achievements expressed or implied by such forward-looking statements and information.
 Factors that could cause actual results to differ materially from those set forth in the forward-looking statements and information include, but are not limited to, general economic conditions; local real estate conditions, including the development of properties in close proximity to the company's properties; timely leasing of newly-developed properties and re-leasing of occupied square footage upon expiration; dependence on tenants' financial condition; the uncertainties of real estate development and acquisition activity; the ability to effectively integrate acquisitions; interest rates; availability of equity and debt financing; the impact of newly-adopted accounting principles on the company's accounting policies and on period-to-period comparisons of financial results; and other risks and factors described from time to time in the documents filed by the company with the securities regulators in Canada including in this AIF under the heading "Business of BPO Properties -Company and Real Estate Industry Risks."
-BPO Properties undertakes no obligation to publicly update or revise any forward-looking statements or information, whether as a result of new information, future events or otherwise, except as required by securities laws.
+BPO Properties undertakes no obligation to publicly update or revise any forward-looking statements or information, whether as a result of new information, future events or otherwise, except as required by law.